BiaPyX/BiaPy-doc/source/workflows/classification.rst

     * ``tensorboard``: tensorboard logs.

+    * ``test_results_metrics.csv``: a CSV file containing all the evaluation metrics obtained on each file of the test set if ground truth was provided.

 .. note::

   Here, for visualization purposes, only ``my_2d_classification_1`` has been described but ``my_2d_classification_2``, ``my_2d_classification_3``, ``my_2d_classification_4`` and ``my_2d_classification_5`` directories will follow the same structure.